ubernostrum/webcolors/docs/conformance.rst

 This requires that you have each supported version of Python (for webcolors
 |release|, this is 3.7, 3.8, 3.9, 3.10, and 3.11) available.
 To test only
-against a specific version of Python, use the `-e` flag and pass the version to test.
-For example, to test on Python 3.7:
+against a specific version of Python, use the ``--python`` flag and pass the version to test.
+For example, to test on Python 3.10:

 .. code-block:: shell

-   $ python -m nox --python 3.7
+   $ python -m nox --python 3.10

-To run the full verification tests for definition correctness and conversions, specify the "release" test environment instead (so named because these tests are usually run only prior to a new release of webcolors):
+To run the full verification tests for definition correctness and conversions, specify the "release" test keyword instead (so named because these tests are usually run only prior to a new release of webcolors):

 .. code-block:: shell

-   $ python -m nox -s release
+   $ python -m nox --keyword release

 Note that this requires an internet connection, and is CPU-intensive.